NCAR/dart-web-ref/README.md

 #### Adding an item to the impact list

-Edit `data/counter.yml` to add an item to the
+Edit `data/counter.yml` to add an item to the impact list

 ````
   - title: "Models supported"